-During 2011 the Authority experienced the following:
+During 2013 the Authority experienced the following:

 - The Warren County Landfill Energy, LLC Gas to Energy plant was operational for the entire year.
 This plant uses landfill generated methane gas to produce electricity.
 Some electricity generated is used for on site needs and the excess is sold to the local power company.
 DCO Energy staffs the energy plant while the Authority operates a sulfur scrubbing system to assure a clean stream of gas for DCO and assist in odor reduction. - The Authority received final approval of the Closure and Post Closure Maintenance Plan on July 7, 2010 from the NJDEP.
 The Authority will also seek to update this plan to stay in compliance with NJDEP mandates. - The Authority completed construction of its leachate treatment facility during 2009.
 The plant become operational in late summer and began discharging leachate into the Pequest River M.U.A. sewer system in October 2009.
-The plant was fully functional during 2010 amd is effectively treating leachate to meet the safe discharge standards.
+The plant was fully functional during 2010 amd is effectively treating leachate to meet the safe discharge standards. - The Authority started the process to obtain approval from the New Jersey Department of Environmental Protection for increasing the permitted capacity of the landfill.
+The County's solid Waste disposal plan was amended in January 2014 and the Authority authorized an engineering firm to begin preliminary work associated with the feasibility study.
+If and when the expansion is completed, the residents of the County will continue to have access to a local facility for solid waste disposal.
+By expanding the current facility, the Authority will ensure that there will be sufficient funding generated from operations to meet the Landfill Closure Trust requirements mandated by statute.